aboutroots/js-courses-ref/TEST.md

 9. Arrow functions - how they differ (5 features)
 10. What are higher-order functions & Callbacks?

-"JavaScript: The Hard Parts"
+"JavaScript: The Hard Parts" (FM)

 1. Explain what does Global Execution Context, Local Execution Context and Call Stack mean.
 2. Describe how asynchronous JS works.
 3. What browser api do you know?

-"Deep JavaScript Foundations, v3"
+"Deep JavaScript Foundations, v3" (FM)

 1. What are primitive types and what they are distinct from objects?
 2. What are kinds of emptiness?